Plan Your Future Today

 Durable Power of Attorney

-A type of Power of Attorney that remains effective even if the principal becomes incapacitated.
+A type of Power of Attorney that remains effective even if the principal becomes incapacitated or unable to make decisions.
+This durability ensures continuous management of affairs without court intervention.

 Limited Power of Attorney